khai93/rewiremock/README.md

  import rewiremock from 'rewiremock';
  ...

- // totaly mock `fs` with your stub rewiremock('fs')
+ // totally mock `fs` with your stub rewiremock('fs')
     .with({
         readFile: yourFunction